Political colour: Brown

-Brown has been associated with Nazism, and in particular the Nazi Party in Germany, because of the Sturmabteilung (SA), whose members were called "brownshirts".
-They were modeled on Benito Mussolini's blackshirts, and the colour of their shirts was chosen because many brown uniforms intended for the colonial troops in Germany's African colonies were cheaply available after the end of World War I. In Europe and elsewhere, the colour brown is sometimes used to refer to fascists in general.
+Brown has been associated with Nazism, and in particular the Nazi Party in Germany, because of the Sturmabteilung (SA), whose members were called "brown shirts".
+They were modelled on Benito Mussolini's blackshirts, and the colour of their shirts was chosen because many brown uniforms intended for the colonial troops in Germany's African colonies were cheaply available after the end of World War I. In Europe and elsewhere, the colour brown is sometimes used to refer to fascists in general.

+Brown has also been used to refer to the far-right in general, rather than exclusively Nazism or fascism.
+In the 21st century, far-right parties in both France and Russia have been represented with the colour brown, especially in contexts where other ideologies are represented by colours (for example red for communists and socialists or green for Islamists).
+In these cases, as in the original Nazi German context, the colour brown was chosen to refer to the modern far-right on account of the colour's association with the Nazi Sturmabteilung.